 Attending is also a function of the mind.
 Training the mind starts here.

 The training to attend and dwell continuously on a single internal focal point must be done until the mind becomes completely absorbed.
 Attention means ‘that awareness’ we place on a task or object.
 For the awareness to happen all senses led by the mind must be synchronized and directed to the task (external or internal) at hand.
-When this attention is honed it become concentration.
+When this attention is honed it becomes concentration.
 But there are different types of attention, and we need to know which type of attention is well suited for training the mind in yoga.

 Selective attention requires a person to focus on one activity in the midst of many activities.
 This enables you to stay on task in the presence of distraction such as in a cafeteria.
 In āsana, selective attention is crucial in order to execute safe alignment and honor the body at the given moment of practice.
 In dhāraṇā, one must be able to direct the attention to the selected technique chosen for practice.